+Option 1: Include the following for customers that are not JOEs.

 2.3 Tier 2 Long-Term Rate

 2.3.1 Election Opportunity and Tier 2 Long-Term Rate Purchase Obligation Amount

 «Customer Name» may elect to purchase Firm Requirements Power at the Tier 2 Long-Term Rate to serve its Above-CHWM Load by selecting options A, B or C under section 2.1 of this exhibit.
 If «Customer Name» elects option A, B or C, then BPA shall update the table below by March 31 of each Rate Case Year to state the amount of Firm Requirements Power «Customer Name» is obligated to purchase at the Tier 2 Long-Term Rate for the upcoming Rate Period as follows.